 As a Bachelor of Design student, you’ll use innovative processes to solve problems creatively and determine solutions for a better future.
 You will develop expert knowledge and skills, and study real projects within the built environment, engineering, technology and performing and visual arts disciplines.

-The Melbourne Model connects students with each other, the University community and the wider world.
+The Melbourne curriculum connects students with each other, the University community and the wider world.
 You will be surrounded by other high-achieving students who will inspire you to take on new challenges and push yourself to a higher level.

 We encourage every student to engage with organisations outside the University, through internships with business and community groups, applied research projects and overseas study programs.